ridhimrastogi/Alfred/REPORT.md

  - Export the document as a Doc file
  - Go back to Mattermost and upload this file on the team channel

 Phew!!
-See, we told you it is not easy as it sounds but...
+See, we told you it is not as easy as it sounds BUT...

 What if you never had to leave Mattermost to **create** "retro-notes-s8.doc" on your Google Drive?
 What if you never had to look for all those email addresses because their **@Mattermost** handles was all you needed?
 What if you could just **add** everyone